python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 {{ TODO: screenshot of what completions look like; ensure method docs visible in screenshot }}

 Notice that each method's documentation is also visible.
+We recommend investigating and experimenting with each to learn what functionality is available.

 #### What to expect on the assessment